tripti1410/my-space/src/content/posts/macBook-air-text-zoom-animation-greensock-and-scrollTrigger.md

 let tlIntro = gsap.timeline();
 ```

-To this timeline I will add a tween for `#text-wrapper` .Since this is a zoom effect I will use scale and `transformOrigin: '50% 50%'` .
+To this timeline I will add a tween for `#text-wrapper` .Since this is a zoom effect, I will use scale and `transformOrigin: '50% 50%'` .
 Scale value I started with randomly like 100 and transformOrigin is for it to scale from the center.

 ```jsx
 tlIntro.to("#text-wrapper", { scale: 100, transaformOrigin: "50% 50%" });